-Social Security Matters to All Women
+Social Security Privatization and Women

-OWL, THE VOICE OF MIDLIFE AND OLDER WOMEN, is once again defending Social Security-and the women who depend on it-from privatization.
-The information below summarizes OWL's strong position against privatization and our argument for strengthening the social insurance nature of this vitally important program.
+OWL is once again defending Social Security-and the women who depend on it-from privatization.
+This issue brief, taken from OWL's 2002 Mother's Day Report, Social Security Privatization: A False Promise for Women, summarizes OWL's position on privatization and our argument for strengthening the social insurance nature of this vitally important program.